 What is predictive field service?

-While service delivery always starts with an action plan, it never comes to life.
-In reality, there will be many factors that are beyond the company’s control and could foil the best action plans.
-But what if there was a way to predict any complication before they happen?
-With the right data and a synchronized workforce network, it’s possible to be prepared for the unexpected, and sidestep any possible disruption.
+While service delivery starts with an action plan, that rarely comes to life, in reality, many factors are beyond anyone’s control and could foil the best-laid action plans.
+Although, what if there was a way to predict any complication before it happens?
+With the right data and a synchronized workforce network, it’s possible to be prepared for the unexpected and sidestep any potential disruption.

 Synchronized workforce network

-This is a very simple, yet highly powerful feature.
-Regardless of if you are a company that passes the work down to contractors, or reassigns the work to other vendors, synchronization streamlines the process of assigning work and tracking its progress.
-Imagine, you are a property owner and you would like to track the progress of a work order, or you want to provide a tenant with a high-level engagement service.
-All these needs can be easily met using the workforce network.
+This is straightforward yet highly powerful.
+Regardless if you are a company that passes the work down to contractors, or reassigns tasks to other vendors, synchronization streamlines the process of job assigning and tracking its progress.
+Imagine you are a property owner, and you would like to track the progress of a work order, or you want to provide a tenant with high-level service.
+All these needs can be met easily using the workforce network.